Median geometry for spaces with measured walls and for groups: The complex hyperbolic space.

-In particular if the snowflaked metric $\dist^\alpha $ is induced by a measured walls structure, then no isometric embedding of $(X, \dist^\alpha )$ into a median metric space $\mm$ has image within bounded distance of $\mm$. \end{cor} Consider now the hyperbolic space $\field H^n_\C$ with $n\geq 2$, endowed with the hyperbolic distance $\dist$.
+In particular if the snowflaked metric $\dist^\alpha $ is induced by a measured walls structure, then no isometric embedding of $(X, \dist^\alpha )$ into a median metric space $\mm$ has image within bounded distance of $\mm$.\end{cor} Consider now the hyperbolic space $\field H^n_\C$ with $n\geq 2$, endowed with the hyperbolic distance $\dist$.
 Recall that $\field H^n_\C$ admits a structure of space with measured walls such that the induced distance is $\dist^{1/2}$.
 Possibly the exponent $1/2$ can be increased to some other value $\alpha \in (1/2,1)$.
 In either case, the space with measured walls thus obtained cannot be within finite distance of a median space due to Proposition \ref{prop:snowflake}.
-Thus we can finish the proof of Corollary \ref{HC} stated in the introduction.

-\begin{proof}[Proof of Corollary \ref{HC}] \eqref{nowalls}\quad Indeed, if it were the case, then $\field H^n_\C$ would admit a convex subset with convex complementary, hence a convex hypersurface of codimension one, every convexity with respect to the hyperbolic distance.
-The existence of a hypersurface as described is impossible.
+Thus we can finish the proof of Corollary \ref{HC} stated in the introduction. \begin{proof}[Proof of Corollary \ref{HC}] \eqref{nowalls}\quad An isometric embedding of any metric space $Y$ in a space with walls $X$ gives a wall structure on $Y$ (by restricting the walls of $X$ to the isometrically embedded subspace $Y$).
+But a wall on a manifold gives a codimension one totally geodesic submanifold as the intersection of the topological closure of each side.
+However, according to \cite[$\S 3.1.11$]{Gol}, every totally geodesic submanifold of $\field H^n_\C$ is either totally real or complex-linear, and in particular has real-codimension at least 2 when $n\geq 2$.
+See also Remark 2.11 of \cite{PSZ}.

 \eqref{complexsnow} is an immediate consequence of Corollary \ref{cor:snow}.\end{proof}